Article

 • Diversification: This can be made by entering a new market via acquisitions or developing brand-new products for a new audience.

 We'll consider those strategies in practice.
-Slack and Zoom are the first two SaaS companies that come into mind as examples — they are reaching the maturity stage of the life cycle before our eyes because so many people already have their accounts (or their competitors' accounts.)
+Slack and Zoom are the first two SaaS companies that come into mind as examples of maturity — they are reaching the maturity stage of the life cycle before our eyes because so many people already have their accounts (or their competitors' accounts.)

 Both companies have shown stellar growth driven by the freemium pricing model.
 Since they make software for remote work, they have been helped rather than harmed by the pandemic.
 Both compete with giants — Google and Microsoft build video and communication capabilities.